Decorating a Christmas tree with ribbon is both a classic and traditional style to choose for your festive decor this year.

-Something about the way the ribbon glistens against the tree with gives the room an old-timey feel, like you’re looking at something right out of a history book.
-And for that reason, we will show you how to decorate a Christmas tree with ribbon.
+Something about the way the ribbon glistens against the tree gives the room an old-timey feel.
+Ribbons are often seen adorning gifts and we reckon that presents wrapped into a bow are delightful.
+But ribbons aren’t just for gifts, let’s use them to decorate the whole house!
+And for that reason, we will show you how to decorate a Christmas tree with a ribbon.

 When it comes to decorating a Christmas tree with ribbon there are a few different ways.

 You can have it so the ribbon cascades vertically down the tree.
 You can have it where it’s draped around the tree like tinsel.
 Or you can even make the ribbon intobows and have those attached on top of the tree or around the tree like other ornaments

 There are so many styles of ribbon out there.
 We have endless choices of colours, fabric, patterns, sizes.
 Some come with wire edging to help with shaping.
 And others add drape and elegance.

 Dampen the ribbon, wrap it around a skewer and place it in the oven at medium heat until dry to achieve a curled look.